Kurashiki: Demographics

-Per Japanese census data, the population of Kurashiki in 2020 is 474,592 people.
+Per Japanese census data, the population of Kurashiki in 2020 was 474,592 people.
 Kurashiki has been conducting censuses since 1960.

 History

 The Kurashiki area is part of ancient Bitchū Province and near the center of the ancient Kingdom of Kibi.
 Records of human settlements date back to the Japanese Paleolithic period, more than 20,000 years ago, and the city has numerous National Historic Sites from Jōmon period shell middens, Yayoi period settlement remains, Kofun period burial mounds and Nara period temple ruins.
 From the Heian period, the estuary of the Takahashi River was a port, and the surrounding area was the setting for numerous battles.

 During the Edo Period, the area had a complicated administration, with portions held by various feudal domains.
-The old town of Kurashiki and its port was held directly by the Tokugawa shogunate as tenryō territory and was a collection point for the annual rice taxes.
+The old town of Kurashiki and its port were held directly by the Tokugawa shogunate as tenryō territory and were a collection point for the annual rice taxes.
 Distinctive white-walled, black-tiled warehouses were built to store goods.
-The Kurashiki magistrate's office recognized the autonomy of the merchants and gave preferential treatment to them, resulting in an increase in the population as well as increased kokudaka, and local industries included cotton cloth weaving and salt production.
+The Kurashiki magistrate's office recognized the autonomy of the merchants.
+It gave preferential treatment to them, increasing the population as well as increasing kokudaka, and local industries included cotton cloth weaving and salt production.

 Following the Meiji restoration, the village of Kurashiki was established with the creation of the modern municipalities system on June 1, 1889.
-It was raised to town status on April 1, 1891 and to city status April 1, 1928.
+It was raised to town status on April 1, 1891, and to city status on April 1, 1928.

 On August 1, 2005, the town of Mabi (from Kibi District), and the town of Funao (from Asakuchi District) were merged with Kurashiki.

-In 2002, Kurashiki was designed a Core city with increased local autonomy.
+In 2002, Kurashiki was designated a Core city with increased local autonomy.